For the environmentally-conscious shopper, buying Christmas gifts can prove a tricky business.

 Items currently on sale include soaps and melts, hair care bars, and other products to make skincare routines zero waste.
 As far as eco-friendly gifts go, that sounds good to us.

-FAIR SQUARED sells “refreshingly sustainable” natural cosmetics such as hair and facial care argan, skincare oil, and hair cleansing soap.
+FAIR SQUARED sells “refreshingly sustainable” natural cosmetics such as hair and facial care, oils, and hair cleansing soap.
 They do all this under one guiding principle: fairness.

 “Fair trading conditions, environmental responsibility, and a strict “no” to child labour and animal testing – fairness for us is something which should be connected to all areas,” the company’s website says.

 Jungle Culture works with artisans and makers from across the globe to source its products responsibly, helping to build relationships with local communities and also help save the planet.

 Their Bamboo Safety Razors are unisex, sustainable and even come with a user guide for beginners.
 “At Jungle Culture we have a unique view on product sourcing.
 We have created an ethical supply chain, powered by small farms, craft workshops and transparent factories,” they say.

 Georganics is a business helping people switch from the synthetic ingredients used in most normal toothpaste to ones that are more sustainable.

 After struggling to find eco alternatives to conventional toothpaste, founder Alex decided to create his own oral care products, with items now on sale including mineral toothpaste, toothpaste tablets and dental floss.